mkoromina/SAFFARI/README.md

 - running fine-mapping on cleaned GWAS summary statistics
 - merging all independent fine-mapping jobs and processing these

+##TO DO: cleaning of sumstats before hand, tweak MAF field for Ricopili format, merging of result dataframes for future assessment.

 ## Dependencies

 - [Polyfun](https://github.com/omerwe/polyfun)